jnozzi/cocoadev.com/markdown/NSCodingClassFallbacksForKeyedArchiver.md

-I'd need to have a mean to unarchive an object using another class when initial class is not available. + General/[NSObject classFallbacksForKeyedArchiver] seems to be the solution, but it does not work for me.
+I'd need to have a mean to unarchive an object using another class when initial class is not available. + [NSObject classFallbacksForKeyedArchiver] seems to be the solution, but it does not work for me.

 Here is a sample code